stevegrunwell/write-some-docs/slides.md

 * Purpose, Requirements, & Installation <!-- .element: class="fragment" -->
 * How to use the software <!-- .element: class="fragment" -->
-    * What options are available? <!-- .element: class="fragment" -->
+    * What options are available?
-    * Tutorials <!-- .element: class="fragment" -->
+    * Tutorials
 * <!-- .element: class="fragment" --> <abbr title="Frequently-Asked Questions">FAQs</abbr>
 * Contributing <!-- .element: class="fragment" -->
 * &hellip;and anything else people should know <!-- .element: class="fragment" -->

 Note:

 It's easy to say "go write documentation".
 It's much harder to define _what_ to document.
-Here's a good starting point:
+Here's are some of the main points you want to hit in something like a project README.

 * First and foremost, give your users the information they need to be successful.
 What problem is the software trying to solve?
 What are the system requirements?
 How can they install it?
 * Next, how do they use it?
+What options are available?
 If it's a library, this would be a great place for a getting started tutorial.
 * Are there questions that you expect to pop up?
-Head those off at the pass with a FAQ section
+Head those off at the pass with a Frequently-Asked Questions section
 * If you're accepting contributions, tell people how you would like them to do so
     * GitHub and other platforms now look for a CONTRIBUTING file in the repo
 * And anything else that might be relevant.